foxcpp/maddy/cmd/README.md

 __Deprecated: Currently they are unusable due to changes made to the storage implementation.__

-Utilities compatible with the extauth module that call libpam or read /etc/shadow on Unix systems.
+Utilities compatible with the auth.external module that call libpam or read /etc/shadow on Unix systems.